dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 If you do set-up your own server you'll also have to edit the connection details for where the Hazelcast Cluster Member looks for its LDAP server.
 These are at **hazeldap/hazeldap-server/src/main/resources/application-context.properties**

 I would recommend using [OpenLDAP](http://www.openldap.org/)

+#### Step 3 : Hazelcast Cluster

+Now you should start the Hazelcast cluster members they will connect to your LDAP server.

+`com.craftedbytes.hazelcast.Bootstrap` has a main method that starts a Hazelcast Member and uses configuration found in `resources/application-context.xml`

+#### Step 4 : Hazelcast Client

+`com.craftedbytes.hazelcast.Client` runs and attempts 2 different client connections, one as `jbloggs` and the other as `dbrimley`.
+You should observe that some actions succeed and others fall foul of authorisation.

+## Implementation Overview

+Let's look in a little more detail at how the authentication and authorisation actually works.

 ### Client Credentials